-The Lava Children: Taylor Clark and Sherri West
+The Lava Children: 'Firefly'

 In addition to a lengthy and diverse list of musicians like The Kinks, Brian Eno, Nirvana, and The Sugarcubes, Sherri West and Taylor Clark of Tulsa, Oklahoma's The Lava Children cite "mythology, perverted fairy tales, nature, and kitty cats" as influences for their upbeat, funky, and varied sound.
 Though The Lava Children marks their first official release and was apparently recorded in a garage in Altadena, Calif., the two cover a strange and wonderful mix of sounds and tones on their short, five-song mini LP.